-Military analysts concluded that, in Desert Storm, space systems contributed to victory in the political battle, ensured effective command and control, and helped make the war a short conflict, which saved lives.
-Speaking for many after the conflict, General Moorman, commander of Air Force Space Command, observed:
+Military analysts concluded that, in Desert Storm, space systems contributed to victory in the political battle, ensured effective command and control, and helped

 Desert Storm was a watershed event for space systems.
 Satellites, and the ground systems and people trained to control them, played a crucial role in the outcome of the conflict.
 Space owned the battlefield.
-We had a robust on-orbit constellation and the inherent spacecraft flexibility to alter our operations to support specific needs of the terrestrial warfighter.
+We had a robust on-orbit constellation and the inherent spacecraft flexibility to alter our operations to support specific needs of the terrestrial warfighter.52